Radium nitrate

 Radium nitrate is a radioactive salt with the formula Ra(NO3)2.
 It is a white solid, but old samples appear yellowish-grey.
-It has a lower solubility than barium nitrate.
+Although radium chloride and radium bromide are less soluble than the corresponding barium salts, radium nitrate is more soluble than barium nitrate.
 It decomposes at 280 °C to radium oxide.

 Production

 Radium nitrate is produced by the reaction of radium carbonate or radium sulfate with nitric acid: